-38) Plan activities that do not permit tobacco use.
+38) Plan activities that do not permit nicotine use.

 39) Keep something handy for your hands.

-We are accustomed to holding a cigarette; being without one might leave our hands at a loss.
+We are accustomed to holding a cigarette or vape; being without one might leave our hands at a loss.
 Squeeze a small ball, playdough or fiddle with any object.
 You may also have a personal item that offers spiritual strength when held.

 40) Boredom is a signal to get busy.